Finding Community, Half a World Away

-When Serge Kikonda is recognized with the University of Cincinnati’s 2016 Spirit of Community award this week, the ceremonies — one at UC Clermont April 6, and one on Main Campus April 9 — will mark unlikely milestones in a journey that began on the other side of the globe.
+When Serge Kikonda is recognized with the University of Cincinnati's 2016 Spirit of Community award this week, the ceremonies — one at UC Clermont, and another on the Uptown Campus — will mark unlikely milestones in a journey that began on the other side of the globe.

 "If you'd told me two years ago that I'd be where I am today, I never would have believed it," says Kikonda.

 Kikonda, who will graduate from UC Clermont College this summer with a double major in Computer Networking Systems and Computer System Support Technology, was born in Africa and moved frequently around the continent as a child, his family following his father's career as a manager with Catholic Relief Services.
 By age 18, Kikonda had lived in the Congo, Nigeria, Burundi, and Guinea, where he graduated from a French high school.
 The family currently resides in Zambia, where Kikonda also spent a year figuring out his future following graduation.
 He had been accepted to a French university in Lyon, France, but wanted to attend an English institution instead; his father offered options in Johannesburg or London.